croservices/cro/docs/index.md

 The development tools are mostly without API docs, as they are mostly not expected to be extended from the outside at this point.
-However, the following parts have stable APIs for the sake of extending the tools.
+However, the following parts have stable APIs for the sake of extending the tools:

 * [Cro::Tools::LinkTemplate](docs/reference/cro-tools-linktemplate)
 * [Cro::Tools::Template](docs/reference/cro-tools-template)